 - Governance: Prioritizing work that meets certain compliance objectives.

-Leaders can appear fascinated with only a subset of these.
+Leaders may appear fascinated with a subset of these.
 For instance, they are working on public-facing blog posts and speaking engagements over risk mitigation.
-Or allowing for rough compliance audit experiences with a narrow focus on some certain risk area.
+Or, they push for rough compliance and audit experiences with a narrow focus on some certain risk area.
+Try to surface these imbalances.

 - Business Projects: How does security help with new business efforts?